Characters Introduced in Backstroke of the West

 - Happily Adopted: See gets adopted by Senator, although it's left a little ambiguous as to whether he just agreed to this so that Blow the Skin would be thrown in as well.

 - HeelFace Turn: In The Novelty Desire, despite starting off as an Imperial agent, she winds up joining the Rebellion out of mistreatment by Reach the West.
+Crosses into High-HeelFace Turn by being the only female Imperial mook shown.

 - Honey Trap: Implied to be her main modus operandi, with her being a "black imperial agent fuck" and all.